Table of Contents

 - Repeat two to three times for 10 to 15 reps.

 Performing this exercise with the EZ curl bar is a ideal if you have weak wrists.
 This is because the bar allows you to hold the weight with a slightly pronated grip, taking stress away from the wrists.
-A further advantage of using this bar, is that it increases weight load to the lateral head of the triceps.

 When your arms are extended above you, you’ll find that the weight load is taken away from the triceps.
 If you want to make this exercise more challenging you can do this by altering your starting position.

 Instead of the arms beginning straight up above you, keeping your arms straight, lower the weight back behind your head slightly.
 This will be your new starting position.
-From here, when you bend at the elbows, the weight will drop further behind your head as opposed to the forehead.

 Tricep Kickbacks